Daniel-Nikpayuk/FNFTA/data analysis/README.md

 As for First Nations interfacing with the Canadian public:

-Western classical military strategist Clauswitz's might mention the "Paradoxical Trinity" here: The People, The Commander and his
+Western classical military strategist Clauswitz might mention his "Paradoxical Trinity" here: The People, The Commander and his
 Army, and The Government.
 It's a three-way relationship which cannot be ignored in politics and war.
 Are First Nations at war with
 Canada?
 No. Is Canada at war with First Nations?
-The general Canadian populace, no. The Canadian Federal government, as evidenced by its repeated unilateral genocidal policies of extinguishment and assimilation, it seems it views itself to be (though would never actually say it).
+The general Canadian populace: No. The Canadian Federal government, as evidenced by its repeated unilateral genocidal policies of extinguishment and assimilation: Maybe (though would never actually say it).
 I would think First Nations---for as much as has been taken from them---still have enough spiritual wisdom left to know how to build strong relations with Canada, and would not even need my recommendation here.
 Regardless, it is worth mentioning that our Nations may not need the Western wisdom of people like Clauswitz, but the Canadian government likely refers to such experiences and wisdoms.
-This is to say, the Canadian executive branch would take actions to turn the general Canadian people against First Nations where possible, mitigating its own leash as provided by the judicial branch (in this interpretation/assignment of the paradoxical trinity).
-This is not unreasonable by the way, as their initial tactic (regardless of political party in power at the time) was simply to keep the Canadian populace ignorant to the darker history of colonial Canada, which is a big part of what made it possible for them to do what they've done over the years in the first place.
+This is to say, the Canadian executive branch would take actions to turn the general Canadian people against First Nations where possible, mitigating its own leash as much as possible; the one provided by the judicial branch---in this interpretation/assignment of the paradoxical trinity.
+This is not unreasonable by the way, as their primary tactic over the initial decades (regardless of political party in power at the time) was simply to keep the Canadian populace ignorant to the darker history of colonial Canada, which is a big part of what made it possible for them to do what they've done over the years in the first place.

-With this said, we as Nations do need to not only build fair and strong relations with the newcomers, but we also need to inform the colonial ignorance and deflect the colonial mythology of negative harmful stereotypes.
-As this work has been ongoing for generations already and is done to great effort by the current generations of Indigenous activists and artists here, it is not the intention to condescend or suggest this is my idea.
+With this said, we as Nations *do* need to not only build fair and strong relations with the newcomers, but we also need to inform the colonial ignorance and deflect the colonial mythology and negative harmful stereotypes as perpetuated by the executive branch.
+As such work has been ongoing for generations already, and is done to great effort by the current generations of Indigenous activists and artists, it is not the intention to condescend or suggest this is my idea.
 Given this, I would like to contribute my part:

 ![Whitecap Dakota Remuneration and Expenses Report](Whitecap Dakota Remuneration and Expenses Report.jpg)

 This image is part of the Whitecap Dakota First Nation Remuneration and Expenses report.
 It is mentioned here as a worthy case study.
-I bring it up as it is of high quality visual design and aesthetic, but I am actually undecided as to whether it is the right way to go as a political tactic.
+I bring it up as it is of high quality visual design and aesthetic, but I am actually **undecided** as to whether it is the right way to go as a political tactic.

 Why bring up matters of *design* ?
 As it turns out, in communication and politics it does matter.
 How we interface with data shapes how we understand it, and what we take away from it.
 Design shapes the stories being told, and shapes the outcome of people's understandings and interpretations---especially of data.

-Whitecap Dakota First Nation in particular with the presentation of its report, presents the narrative of independence and self-sufficiency.
+Whitecap Dakota First Nation in particular with the presentation of its report, presents the themes of *independence* and *self-sufficiency*.
 Their report splits the data into three territories: The leftmost being Chief and Council names and time of service.
-The middle and rightmost territories show a clear distiction between own source revenues and federal government funded expenses paid.
-By doing so, they've demonstrated in terms of image-management a clean narrative of being successful (not corrupt) and largely independent of the Federal government.
+The middle and rightmost territories show a clear distinction between *own source revenues* and *federal government* funded expenses paid.
+By doing so, they've demonstrated in terms of image-management a clean narrative of being successful (not corrupt) and largely independent of the federal government.

 This particular design approach as an interface to the Canadian public who have access to these reports, is a good way to counter colonial tropes of "the corrupt chief" and the "dependent backward First Nation which can't take care of itself".

 For a little more context on Whitecap Dakota itself:

 http://www.cbc.ca/news/canada/saskatoon/new-homes-for-sale-on-whitecap-dakota-first-nation-s-land-1.2741206